How to Make JavaScript Sleep or Wait

 Let’s say you want to log three messages to JavaScript’s console, with a delay of one second between each one.
 There’s no sleep() method in JavaScript, so you try to use the next best thing, setTimeout(), which sets a timer to execute the specified code.

-Unfortunately, setTimeout() doesn’t work as you might expect.
+Unfortunately, the setTimeout() method doesn’t work as you might expect.
 You may have tried it at some point in a JavaScript loop and seen that setTimeout() doesn’t work at all.

 How to Write a Sleep Function in JavaScript

-The simplest way to create a sleep function in JavaScript is to use the Promise, await and async functions in conjunction with setTimeout().
+To create a sleep function in JavaScript, use the Promise, await and async functions in conjunction with setTimeout().
 Await causes the code to wait until the promise object is fulfilled, operating like a sleep function.
 You can also pass staggered, increasing setTimeout() functions to simulate a sleep function.

 The problem arises from misunderstanding setTimeout()as a sleep() function, when it actually works according to its own set of rules.